eliben/static-server/README.md

 $ go install github.com/eliben/static-server@latest
 ```

 And then invoke `static-server` as needed.
+The `-h` flag will show usage.
+That's pretty much it!